kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## API Overview

-As in all RESTful APIs, the results are returned in a JSON object.
-This search-results object has these two sections:
+Like all RESTful APIs, results are returned as a JSON object.
+This search-results object has two sections:

 1. `results`, an arrray of results matchiing the search criteria.
 This is for non-count-returning queries.